RILAB/rilab.github.io/markdown/research.md

 ![](images/trees.jpg)

 ### Evolution & Genetics of Woody Perennials

+In addition to maize, the lab has worked on questions of evolution and domestication of several woody perennials, including oaks, Joshua Trees, peach/almond, persimmon, and chaya.

 * **Provance MC**, Garcia Ruiz I, **Thommes C**, **Ross-Ibarra J** (2013) [Population genetics and ethnobotany of cultivated *Diospyros riojae* Gomez Pompa (Ebenaceae), an endangered fruit crop from Mexico](http://link.springer.com/article/10.1007/s10722-013-0015-z). *Genetic Resources and Crop Evolution*